Blog category: Austrian History

 December 5, 2014

-Caroline Augusta was a Bavarian princess who, in 1816, became Empress of Austria thanks to an arranged marriage with Emperor Francis I. Much younger than her husband, she became a “second mother” to Francis’s grandson, Franz, who happened to be Napoleon’s son, Napoleon II.
-She tried to bring warmth and enlightenment to the boy’s life in the Viennese court.
+Caroline Augusta was a Bavarian princess who became Empress of Austria thanks to an arranged marriage with Emperor Francis I. Much younger than her husband, she became a “second mother” to Francis’s grandson, Franz, who happened to be Napoleon’s son, Napoleon II.
+She tried to bring warmth to the boy’s life in the Viennese court.

 November 21, 2014